Rate reliefs

 Rural rate relief

-Certain types of business in rural villages, with a population below 3000, may qualify for rate relief of 100 per cent from 1/4/17.
+Certain types of business in rural villages, with a population below 3000, may qualify for rate relief of 100 per cent.

-Businesses that qualify for this relief are the sole general store or the sole post office in the village, provided it has a rateable value of up to £8500; any food shop with a rateable value of up to £8500; and the sole pub and the sole petrol station in the village provided it has a rateable value of up to £12500.
+Businesses that qualify for this relief are the only general store, post office or food shop in the village, with a rateable value of up to £8500; any food shop with a rateable value of up to £8500; and the only pub or petrol station in the village with a rateable value of up to £12,500.

 The property must be occupied to qualify for this relief.